beatricepedretti/USS_ENTERPRISE/README.md

 <h3>UART communication settings</h3>

 The user has the possibility of connecting automatically the GUI with the device through UART communication by pushing the button named 'Connect'.
 If a board programmed with our code is connected to the computer it will send back a string 'Device succesfully connected$' and our computer will understand which is the right COM to use.
+It will be possible to see at the bottom of the GUI the connection status.

 <h3>Step angle settings</h3>